linuxhw/hw-probe/README.md

 Docker
 ------

-You can easily make a probe on any Linux distribution without installing the tool with the help of the Docker image:
+You can easily create a probe on any Linux distribution without installing the tool with the help of the Docker image:

     sudo -E docker run -it \
     -v /dev:/dev:ro \